Why is file naming important?

 - Be consistent with the chosen naming convention

-Only use the following:
+For files to be machine-readable, use the following:

 -

-Alphanumeric characters (alphabetic characters and Arabic numerals)
+Alphanumeric characters: Latin alphabetic characters and Arabic numerals

 this_is_snake_case